NonyeReeta/foon-challange/README.md

-# This script will solve simple math equations like
+# This CLI script will solve simple math equations like

 * 7x - 2 = 21,
 * 2(4x + 3) + 6 = 24 - 4x.